-Now is the perfect time to start planning your next road trip to the heart of the Murray River.
+Now is the perfect time to start planning your journey to the heart of the Murray River.

-The Central Murray region has got it all: beautiful national parks and gardens, quirky attractions, walking trails, wildlife spotting, and most of all, pristine waterways for fishing, boating, and water skiing.
+The Central Murray region has got it all: beautiful national parks and gardens, quirky attractions, family fun, walking trails, wildlife spotting, charming pubs, delicious food and wine, and most of all, pristine waterways for fishing, boating, and water skiing.

-Read on for some of our favourite towns to visit, which also make excellent additions to an Echuca–Moama or Albury–Wodonga holiday.
-Even better, there’s a holiday park located in each one.
-Get inspired, get excited, then get booking your next trip via the G’day Parks app or online.
+Read on for a range of our favourite towns to visit (which also make excellent additions to an Echuca–Moama, Albury–Wodonga, Goulburn Valley, or Swan Hill road trip).
+Even better, there's a holiday park located in each one.
+Get inspired, get excited, then get booking your next Murray River holiday park accommodation via the G'day Parks app or online.

 YARRAWONGA MULWALA